-Steam is a great application for video gamers to have video streaming, multi-player gaming, groups and chat facilities.
+Steam is a great application for video gamers to have video streaming, multi-player gaming, groups, and chat facilities.
 Many gamers use this application extensively due to the advantages it offers.

-- Change download location in Steam
+1. Change the download location in Steam

 Simply changing the download location will help you resolve the issue in some cases.
 To change the location, you can follow the steps below.